andy-chiodi/smoke_planner_WRF-4km-PNW/README.md

 an example file *wrf_2018_days.list* is provided in this repository

   - alpha.nc and alpha345x264.nc are netcdf files needed to rotate the WRF wind vectors to an earth-relative perspective

+## Step 2.
+Regrid the 17 Oct 2011, and before, files to the 18 Oct 2011, and after, grid

+See files and README.md in `regrid` directory

+## Step 3.
+Aggregate the hourly files to months

+See files and README.md in `aggregate` directory

+## Step 4.
+Reshape the WRF data into individual netcdf files with all times at a single lat-lon (X-Y) point.

+See files and README.md in `reshape` directory